DouglasAllen/samples/php/1-HelloSmartsheet/README.md

 Hello Smartsheet (PHP)
 ===
 This is a simple introduction to the Smartsheet API for PHP developers.
-Hello Smartsheet is an interactive PHP Command Line Interface (CLI) script that walks you through a basic Smartsheet API integration by establishing a connection, fetching a list of sheets, and sharing one of the sheets with a collaborator.
+Hello Smartsheet contains two interactive PHP Command Line Interface (CLI) scripts that each walk you through a basic Smartsheet API integration by establishing a connection and fetching a list of sheets.
+Then, in HelloSmartsheet.php you will share one of the sheets with a collaborator.
+And in HelloGetSheet.php you will view the contents of the sheet.

 Smartsheet API
 ---